 Limited context retention

-Enterprises should weigh these limitations against their customer support objectives to ensure chatbot deployments deliver meaningful value without compromising service quality.
+Enterprises should weigh these constraints against desired customer support objectives to ensure chatbot deployments deliver meaningful value without compromising service quality.

 AI agent pitfalls